danlwarren/ENMTools/readme.md

 ### Background or similarity test

 The background or similarity test compares the overlap seen between two species' ENMs to the overlap expected by chance if one or both species was effectively choosing habitat at random from within their broad geographic range.
 The purpose of this test is to correct for the availability of habitat and ask whether the observed similarity between species or populations is significantly more (or less) than expected given the available set of environments in the regions in which they occur.

+_NOTE:_ In order for models to be comparable, both empirical and pseudoreplicate models for the background test are conducted with pseudoabsence points pooled for the two species being compared.

 In Warren et al. 2008, we developed this test in the context of comparing one species' actual occurrence to the random background occurrences of the other species.
 This is what we call an "asymmetric" test, and in our case we did the test in both directions with the idea that we might compare the results of A vs. B background to the results of B vs. A background.
 This may be informative in some cases, but many people have also found this asymmetry confusing (and indeed it is often difficult to interpret).
 For that reason, the background test here can be conducted against a null hypothesis that is generated from "asymmetric" (species.1 vs species.2 background) or "symmetric" (species.1 background vs. species.2 background) comparisons.